meatqueen/1701QCA-Assessment2/index.md

 ![Image](heartbot.png)

 A drawing robot draws a user’s heart rate as a waveform radiating from the centre next to all the other previous users heart rates.
 This project has a focus on heartrate as an identifier, something that is unique to you.
 It also looks at heartrate temporally, keeping public record of many people’s heart rates at those moments in time- heart as a timekeeper.
 This plays into the rhythmic and clocklike paradigms of heart.
 It uses something we see in a medical context (ECG) as a collaborative medium.
-The concept of this installation is someone relevant to me, in highlighting the passive nature of the heart, but instead looks at the identifying rather than life giving quality of your heart.
+The concept of this installation is someone relevant to me in highlighting the passive nature of the heart, but instead looks at the identifying rather than life giving quality of your heart.
 Although one could argue the medical connotations of the ECG do carry life and death meanings.

 [**Heart Bloom**](http://heartbloom.rogierarents.nl/ddw.html)